ukparliament/ontologies/procedure/meta/queries/instrument-types/statutory-instruments/layings/index.md

 Statutory instruments will be laid before Parliament by a laying body.
 The duty of a body to lay papers before a House is imposed by an Act of Parliament.

-The following queries provide a list of all statutory instruments, subject to the four main SI procedures, laid before Parliament by laying body.
+The following queries provide a list of all statutory instruments laid before Parliament by laying body.
 The data in these queries goes back to the beginning of the 2017-19 session.

 Queries have also been provided for Machinery of Government changes where Departments were merged, split and created (where they take on new responsibilities from another Department).